coatespt/cursor-twitter/SESSION_NOTES.md

 ## The Lion King

+## The Grammy Lead Up

 # Data Set Time Fields

 The timestamps in the original data are Unix time, which is Zulu, aka GMT, aka UTC.

-We have a per-tweet created_at field in UTC.
-The foratted date-time fields in individual Tweets are rendered in UTC for the batch and as both UTC and local time for the Tweeter, e.g., in the case of California, i.e., PST

-# Data Set Start and End Time

-We have a little more than two weeks of almost unbroken data.
-The feed was restarted briefly once or twice over that time span--probably not enough to matter.

-- Starts around 2012-01-28 16:16:46, i.e. quarter after five on New Years Day
-- Ends at 2012-02-15 03:22:36, which is 3:22 AM the day after Valentine's day.

-The very first hour or so may or may not be fully trustworthy as there may have been some starts and stops.
-This can be investigated using the file/time utility.
-It doesn't seem to matter.

 # Running the Program and Utilities

-In addition to the main program, there are several programs to parse the original JSON into CVS, run RabbitMQ, send the data, and various utilities for data conversion and analysis.
-This section tells how to run them all.
+In addition to the main program, there are several programs to parse the original JSON into CVS, run RabbitMQ, send the data, as well as various utilities for analysis, data conversion, etc. This section tells how to run them all.

 ## Parsing JSON files to CSV